 This is especially true if you're a novice website investor and don't have many contacts within the SEO/CRO/website building space.

-With their experienced team, their links and CRO experts, they have the ability scale your website to new heights.
+With their experienced team, their links, and CRO experts, they have the ability to scale your website to new heights.
 In turn, you have to give the operator a set percentage of the revenue and/or a monthly management fee.

 What is the risk of using a website operator?

 You're giving up a good part of your revenue, and the website operators cannot promise growth.

 It does really look nice when you see the calculations done, "If we quadruple your revenue and then flip it, we split it and you'll make 2x your money" - well, it's easier said than done.